World Carnivore Society

 Bush Dogs resemble otters more then dogs.
 They are small, pack living, canines who hunt small deer and large rodents.
 They live in grasslands and rain forests.

-Maned Wolf Maned Wolves are not true wolves but a beautifully unique canine found on the South American grasslands.
+Maned Wolves are not true wolves but a beautifully unique canine found on the South American grasslands.
 Their long legs help them to hunt for prey in tall grass.
 They are bright red in color with black on their legs and a white chest.
 They hunt birds, reptiles, rodents, and occasionally deer.
-They live in pairs. |
+They live in pairs.

 MANED WOLF - Picture by Robert Berghaier

-THE ADIRONDACK COYWOLF - (Canis latrans lycaon)
+THE EASTERN COYOTE - (Canis latrans var.)

-Coyotes are one of the most successful Wild Dogs in the world.
-Despite horrible persecution, coyotes have expanded their range.
-Still, today coyotes are being relentlessly slaughtered by human hatred.
-Coyotes have an important role to play in nature.
-There has been many myths about the large wild canine that has settled here in Northeastern Noth America.
-Many of these myths have been purpetuated by those who hate this animal and do not think it has the right to exist in the enviroment.
-However, there are a growing number of friends of this beautiful animal.
-In the beginning there was thought that this new species in the East was a mixture of dog and the supposed new coyote inmigrant who had traveled from the west.
-However studies show that unless manipulated by humans, dogs, coyotes and wolves cannot adjust their breeding cycles in order to time their mating seasons to coincide with eachother.
-So, even though dogs and coyotes can interbreed, in the wild the likehood of this happening is impossible.
-So there is no such thing as a coydog in New England.
-One explaination is that this new animal evolved larger and very wolf -like in order to capture large prey like deer.
-While evidence is inconclusive and coyote-like animals in other habitats who kill large prey show no size differences, it is unlikely that large size to kill deer is the reason for this wild canines uniqueness. |
+In the beginning it was thought that this was a new species in the East.
+That it was a mixture of dog and the supposed new coyote immigrant who had traveled from the west.
+However studies show that unless manipulated by humans, dogs, coyotes and wolves cannot adjust their breeding cycles in order to time their mating seasons to coincide with each other as dogs are random breeders and coyotes and wolves only breed once a year.
+So, even though dogs and coyotes can interbreed, in the wild the likely hood of this happening is very small, but evidence does show that it happens on occasion.
+So the term coydog in New England is not entirely accurate or inaccurate.
+Another explanation is that this new animal evolved larger and very wolf -like in order to capture large prey like deer.
+While evidence is inconclusive and coyotes in other parts of the United States can and do prey on deer, it is unlikely that large size to kill deer is the reason for this wild canines uniqueness.
+Though the larger size and broader jaw structure does aid in anchoring deer. .

-The only other answer is that coyotes and wolves have bred together.
-Recent genetic evidence shows this to be the case.
-Even further it shows that the wolf of the East is really the Red wolf and is very closely related to the coyote maybe even just variations of eachother.
-Neither the Red wolf (or now called the Eastern Canadian wolf) or the coyote associate much with the much larger gray wolf thought they can all interbreed. |
+The other answer is that coyotes and wolves have bred together.
+Recent genetic evidence also shows this to be the case.
+Even further some claim that the wolf of the East may have really been the Algonquin wolf or Eastern wolf which is very closely related to the coyote, overlaps in size with some individuals and recently split from eachother in evolutionary terms.
+The Algonquin wolf does also interbreed with the larger gray wolf as all three species (the Red Wolf may in fact be a southern version of the Algonquin wolf) are part of the same genus

 WOLVES FOR THE NORTHEAST